nianticlabs/mvsanywhere/README.md

 when no vaiid MVS information exists using `--mask_pred_depths`.
 This is not enabled by default.

-You can also fuse the best guess depths from the cost volume before the cost volume encoder-decoder that introduces a strong image prior.
-You can do this by using `--fusion_use_raw_lowest_cost`.

 Meshes will be stored under `results_path/meshes/`.

 ```bash